Cindy1122334455/Bayesian_Statistics_Final_Report/README.md

 ## Objective & Data Source:
 To gain more insights about U.S labor force participation rate, our group looks for the U.S. Current Population Survey (https://cps.ipums.org/cps/) from 1976 to 2015 providing individual-level data on geographic and demographic characteristics, including sex, race, age, skill, annual income, state, year, and labor market outcomes.

-data source:
-As we set each variable affecting the U.S. labor force participation rate into different groups, multinomial logistic regression, which is a classification method that generalizes logistic regression to multiclass problems, seems to be a good fit to our dataset with categorically distributed dependent variables to predict whether a person participates in a job or not.

 ## Tools:
 This project will use R version 3.5.0 and Stan version 2.17.3.
 It also requires the following R packages: library